 While the main perceived benefit to online voting is increasing voter participation (among other benefits), cybersecurity risks, still, far outweigh those benefits.
 And, the risks to the security of our elections are significant enough that they make online voting unfeasible.

-Here are eight cybersecurity reasons why the election security risks may be too significant to make online voting a reality:
+Here are eight cybersecurity reasons why the election security may be too significant to make online voting a reality:

 Reason 1: Election security cannot be guaranteed